kareemalsawah/constrained_vi_gmm/README.md

 ![Constrained Example](plots/constrained.gif)

 ## Mathematical Derivation
-The variational inference GMM is based on the derivation from Lecture 24 from the probabilistic machine learning course at Tu [link](https://uni-tuebingen.de/en/180804).
+The variational inference GMM is based on the derivation from Lecture 24 from the probabilistic machine learning course at Tübingen [link](https://uni-tuebingen.de/en/180804).

 ### Constrained GMM
 ![Probabilistic Graphical Model](gmm.png)